idfyed/sample-node-app/README.md

 ### Starting the server

-In the root of the repository issue the command `npm start`.
+In the root of the project issue the command `npm start`.
 This will start node.js running a web server on port 3000 by default.
 The port number and some other runtime attributes can be managed trough environment variabels.
 Look at the code in `src/bin/www`.